otoobk/portfolio/README.md

 # Portfolio
-This repository holds some of my favorite projects that best display my knowledge and love for programming!
+This repository holds some of my favorite projects that best display my knowledge and love for programming, data analysis, machine learning, and more!